Call for Papers and Demos

 The conference will preserve the RSS tradition of selecting excellent papers via a thorough and fair review process.
 Paper submissions will be evaluated in terms of their novelty, technical quality, significance, potential impact, and clarity.

-The conference will again include the recently added category of Demo contributions, similar to conferences in related research areas, resulting in a Demo Track during the main conference.
+The conference will include the category of Demo contributions, similar to conferences in related research areas, resulting in a Demo Track during the main conference.

 Important Dates